breadcat/blog.minskio.co.uk/content/quotes.md

 >You guys have phones, don't you? <!-- diablo press conference -->

+>You'll Own Nothing and You'll Be Happy <!-- Ida Auken -->

 >You load 16 tons, what do you get? <!-- Tennessee Ernie Ford -->

 >You need to work on your threats

->You sound like my parole officer

->You stay, I go.
-No following. <!-- the iron giant -->

->You want sympathy?
-It's in the dictionary, between shit and syphilis <!-- what the hell did I just read -->

->You will find out what we make at the factory when you work at the factory <!-- weird the al yankovic story -->

->You wouldn't find Hitler playing jungle music at 3 o'clock in the morning <!-- father ted -->

->You'll Own Nothing and You'll Be Happy <!-- Ida Auken -->

->You've got razzle-dazzle <!-- sun-maid raisins -->

 >Your friends are having children on purpose <!-- reddit rastus547 -->